2015 Sri Lankan presidential election: Media abuse

-On 22 November 2014, PEO TV internet protocol television network (IPTV) and Dialog TV satellite television network had reportedly blocked the Sirasa TV from broadcasting the Satana programme which interviewed the common opposition candidate Sirisena and several other members of opposition.
-Tisara Samal Somaratne, a journalist for Hiru TV and Ada newspaper, was attacked by UPFA supporters in Eppawala on 5 December 2014 and later threatened by UPFA supporters whilst receiving hospital treatment.
+On 22 November 2014, PEO TV internet protocol television network (IPTV) and Dialog TV satellite television network had reportedly blocked the Sirasa TV from broadcasting the Satana programme, which interviewed opposition candidate Sirisena and several other members of the opposition.
+Tisara Samal Somaratne, a journalist for Hiru TV and Ada newspaper, was attacked by UPFA supporters in Eppawala on 5 December 2014 and was later threatened by UPFA supporters whilst receiving hospital treatment.

 The 30 November 2014 edition of the Ravaya newspaper contained a story claiming that the State Intelligence Service had carried out a survey which showed that the opposition candidate would win the election by 59% to 41%.
-The editor of the paper K. W. Janaranjana was later interrogated about the story by the Criminal Investigation Department.
+The editor of the paper, K. W. Janaranjana, was later interrogated about the story by the Criminal Investigation Department.
 According to Ravaya, newspaper distributors had been threatened not to sell the paper.

 On nomination day, 8 December 2014, all English and Sinhala language newspapers in the country carried a front-page promotion of Rajapaksa's war victory whilst Tamil language newspapers carried an advertisement showing Rajapaksa re-opening the railway line to Jaffna.
 All TV stations in Sri Lanka had planned to broadcast Janapathi Janahamuwa, a programme featuring Rajapaksa, on the evening of 5 January 2015, the last legal day of campaigning, which would have prevented other candidates from having access TV.
-However, on 5 January 2015 the district court in Kaduwela issued an enjoining order barring the stations from broadcasting the programme.
+However, on 5 January 2015, the district court in Kaduwela issued an enjoining order barring the stations from broadcasting the programme.

 Naushad Amith, a journalist working for Wijeya Newspapers, was assaulted by government supporters in Maligawatta on 6 January 2015 as police officers stood by.